lemoniris/todo-for-mskcc-bioinformatics-software-engineer-iv-posting/README.md

 "Thank you for taking the time to meet with me earlier this month, I very much enjoyed the conversation.
 I just wanted to let you know we have decided to move forward with another candidate.
 Good luck with your job search, Cheers," aww soo close oh well, maybe i should apply to more software engineering positions in the future

 i asked about the other comp bio position they have: "Yes, but for the compbio position we are looking for someone with research experience in cancer genomics as measured by publications.
 I did consider you for this position but there are other candidates who are a better match particularly wrt cancer genomics experience." okayyyy

+they have a bioinformatics software engineer iii position now https://careers.mskcc.org/vacancies/2024-77890-bioinformatics-software-engineer-iii/ i think its the same group, i emailed them and asked them to consider me for this position ... wow that would be great